webIsOurs/webIsOurs.github.io/en/privacy.md

 ---
 # Privacy Policy

-Privacy Policy of the Initiative #webIsOurs - Status: October 12th 2019
+Privacy Policy of the Initiative #webIsOurs - Status: October 20th 2019

 1. The initiative #webIsOurs, represented by its initiator Kai Bösefeldt (more details: see imprint), informs by this privacy policy according to art.
 13 of the European General Data Protection Regulation (GDPR) that it collects and processes personal data about the following persons:

     * Signatory of the initiative #webIsOurs,
-    * Users of the website webIsOurs.github.io.
+    * Users of the website of the initiative #webIsOurs

-2. This data will be used solely to verify signatures and to inform supporters of the progress of the campaign via the webIsOurs.github.io website.
+2. This data will be used solely to verify signatures and to inform supporters of the progress of the campaign via the #webIsOurs website.

     The data will not be processed for other purposes not compatible with the purpose of the survey.